8907 Lake Shore Boulevard "Loch Hame"

 Windsor and Delia White took Loch Hame as their primary home on November 1, 1916, when they moved from 9432 Lake Shore Boulevard.
 During their residency, a large Georgian style garage was completed in 1924 to provide additional quarters for cars and staff.
 A greenhouse was also added.
 The current address is 9303 and 9305 Holden Lane.

-Guerdon Stearns Holden, the youngest and only surviving son of Liberty and Delia Holden became the reluctant owner of Loch Hame on January 27, 1930, after the Whites decided to live all year in their Hunting Valley home.
+Guerdon Stearns Holden, the youngest and only surviving son of Liberty, and Delia Holden became the reluctant owner of Loch Hame on January 27, 1930, after the Whites decided to live all year in their Hunting Valley home.
 Guerdon had been happily residing at 10316 Brighton Road.

 Refusing to sell to his relatives, Guerdon placed the property in the hands of a flamboyant realtor who ran ads cajoling the Village to permit the commercial use of the property out of gratitude for all the Holden family had done for the Village.
 As if this wasn't embarrassing enough, the realtor offered the property for sale in small parcels, so limited that the purchaser of the manor house would own neither entrance gate.
-By this time, any supposed debt owed to the family was forgotten in the general outrage which ensued.
+By this time, any supposed debt owed to the family was forgotten in the general outrage.

 The fragmented land with its outbuildings went to a variety of buyers, and the house stood neglected.
 Repeated efforts by the village to enforce the code regarding the home’s occupancy proved futile.
 The western entrance to the Village, once it's most impressive and beautiful, never recovered.